11/7/2024

 speaker

-Hi, thanks for taking my question.
-Strong set of results, but if I can ask one on the guidance if you don't mind.
-Jeshu, you're guiding here to the $750 million of AI target that you had issued previously.
-And you're also guiding to sort of meet your campus revenue target.
+Hi.
+Thanks for taking my question and strong set of results, but if I can ask one on the guidance, if you don't mind.
+Jayashri, you're guiding here to the 750 million of AI target that you had issued previously and you're also guiding to sort of meet your campus revenue target.
 So if I take those two into account, it does imply that the X sort of AI and X campus business is only growing single digits next year.
-This is on the sort of heels of coming through a double digit year in 2024, where you comped backlog digestion in 2023.
-So just maybe help us pass through that as to why there's a significant desperation in the non-AI sort of non-campus business implied in the numbers and what maybe is driving that sort of in your expectations, what's driving that outlook.
+This is on the sort of heels of coming through a double-digit year in 2024, where you comped backlog digestion in 2023.
+So just maybe help us parse through that as to why there's a significant desperation in the non-AI, sort of non-campus business implied in the numbers and what maybe is driving that sort of, in your expectations, what's driving that outlook?
 Thank you.

 speaker

-Thank you, Samik.
+Thank you, Sameek.
 As you know, our visibility only extends to roughly about six months, right?
 So we don't want to get ahead of ourselves on how much better we can do in 2025.
 And that's kind of how we started 2024 either.
 And we were pleasantly surprised with the faster acceleration of AI pilots in 2024.
 So we definitely see that our large cloud customers are continuing to refresh on the cloud, but are pivoting very aggressively to AI.
-So it wouldn't surprise me if we grow faster in AI and faster in campus and the new center markets and slower in our classic markets called our data center and cloud.
+So it wouldn't surprise me if we grow faster in AI and faster in campus in the new center markets and slower in our classic markets called that data center and cloud.
 And this is the best we can see right now.
-Doesn't mean we couldn't do better or worse, but as far as our visibility goes, I think this represents a nice combination of all our different customer segments and all our different product and.
+Doesn't mean we couldn't do better, or worse, but as far as our visibility goes, I think this represents a nice combination of all our different customer segments and all our different product sectors.

 speaker